 Please note that if shorthand is used, such as for indicating the reason for a blank cell, it needs to be updated in the incoming CSV file before it is run through the package.

 Please find further information on what the package can automate on the accessibility checklist.

-If you have any questions or feedback about the demonstration, please email Analysis.Function@ons.gov.uk
+If you have any questions or feedback about the demonstration, please email Analysis.Function@ons.gov.uk.